A Deep SETI Search for Technosignatures in the TRAPPIST-1 System with FAST: Observations and Data Analysis

-The raw data from all 19 beams were processed to search for narrowband, drifting signals.
+The raw data from the central beam (Beam 1) and the six outermost reference beams (Beams 8, 10, 12, 14, 16, and 18) were processed to search for narrowband, drifting signals.
 The logical pipeline used to filter these signals and identify candidates is shown in Figure~\ref{fig:flowchart}.
 In our pipeline, we define two distinct classes of signals: